electronicvisions/model-paper-mc-sbi/README.md

 Without hardware access you can still execute the simulations in [Arbor](https://arbor-sim.org/).

 In the following example we will perform an experiment similar to Figure 3 in [Kaiser et al. (2023)](#Kaiser2023simulation).
-We will restrict the parameter space to two dimension and look at the decay constant as an observable.
+We will restrict the parameter space to two dimensions and look at the decay constant as an observable.
 Furthermore, we will perform three approximation rounds with 50 simulations in each round.
 In contrast to the publication, we use the default neural density estimator in the current example.